 There were several times when I would get lab work done, come home, and have them be like, “You need to come back.
 Your red blood cells are so low.
 I don’t even know how you’re functioning.”

 That was definitely a lesson to self-advocate because I just assumed that that’s what it felt like to have cancer.
 I didn’t think, “Oh, there’s something wrong.”

 It’s a side effect of something, and so that was a really good lesson for me to learn that you don’t have to feel terrible.

 Describe the blood transfusions

-When they would have to do emergency transfusions, I would have to go stay overnight and they basically wake you up every hour to check your blood pressure and you stay overnight and then you could go home if your cell counts are where they should be.
+When they would have to do emergency transfusions, I would have to go stay overnight.
+They basically wake you up every hour to check your blood pressure, and you stay overnight.
+Then you could go home if your cell counts are where they should be.

 What were the steroid side effects?

 For the steroids, it was [during] the summer.
 I remember I went on a beach trip again because I was like, “I won’t be different with my girlfriends.”
 I didn’t know why at the time, but I felt like a massive beast.
 I hated the way I looked in a bathing suit, and I just couldn’t understand it.
 I wondered how I gained all of this weight?”

 I had lost a lot of weight from the radiation.
 It makes you lose weight sometimes, and I couldn’t understand it.
 Not until even maybe 6 months ago did I realize, “Oh, that was the steroids making me feel that way and act that way.”

 I was really emotional all the time.
 I just chalked it up to my body and all of that.
 I didn’t realize that it was probably from the steroids.